B.S. in Human-Computer Interaction

 There is also a need for HCI practitioners with a "T-shaped person" knowledgebase.
 That is, professionals who exhibit broad knowledge and diverse technical skills, as well as a valuable focus in a specialization area.
 HCI majors will build a broad foundational knowledge in computing, mathematics and statistics; development skills for digital and interactive technologies; and experience with methods of rapid prototyping, all of which will help them to collaborate with their peers in related fields.

 Opportunities for B.S. in HCI Grads

-Graduates with this rigorous background as an undergraduate will serve a key role in the tech industry.
+Graduates with this rigorous background will serve key roles in the tech industry.
 B.S. in HCI graduates will be poised to take on strategic roles at early stages of their careers, including Front End Engineer, Interaction Designer, Technical Product Manager and UX Engineer positions.
-For HCI students aiming for research careers or graduate school, they can select a senior thesis option and conduct independent research work under the mentorship of HCI faculty.
+HCI students aiming for research careers or graduate school can select a senior thesis option and conduct independent research work under the mentorship of HCI faculty.